gosh-sh/docs/docs/hacks-and-grants/user-guide.md

 ![](../images/H&G_hacks_expert_tags_4_vote_karma_tags.jpg)

-After the proposal is accepted
+Expert Tags will be assigned to DAO members after the proposal is accepted and they will be able to use them for work.